-Emily works in the Hornsby office and was admitted as a solicitor in June 2018.
-She is a member of the Law Society of New South Wales.
+Emily is a lawyer in the Hornsby office of Stacks Collins Thompson, on Sydney’s north shore.
+She has over two years’ post-admission experience and is a member of the Law Society of New South Wales.

-Emily has a particular interest in employment law, having spent over two years working in employment relations, including federal and state jurisdictions.
+Emily has a particular focus on employment law, having spent over two years prior to her admission as a solicitor, working in employment relations, including federal and state jurisdictions.
 She previously worked as a Fair Work Inspector for the Fair Work Ombudsman and as an Employment Relations Adviser for the Motor Traders Association of NSW.

 Her work background has provided her with strong analytical skills and a keen eye for detail in testing evidence provided by the client.
 As an example, as a Fair Work Inspector, she investigated a small business in suburban Sydney.
 The complainant was a 16-year-old in her first job, who kept her own records of hours worked, whereas the employer did not.